aroche1/SQL_rockbuster_db/README.md

 ## **Business Case**

-#### For many years, Rockbuster Stealth LLC was the biggest movie rental company in the market with presence all around the world, but that quickly changed with the development and popularity increase of the internet.
-The competition (like Netflix and Amazon) was disruptive, transforming the traditional operations of having physical inventory distributed along the stores, to having a virtual inventory and a virtual space--in consequence, the operations costs downsized and the revenue increased.
+#### For many years, Rockbuster Stealth LLC was the biggest movie rental company in the market with presence all around the world, but that quickly changed with the development and increased popularity of the internet.
+The competition (like Netflix and Amazon) was disruptive, transforming the traditional operations of having stock distributed along the stores, to operate in a virtual space with virtual inventory--in consequence, the operations costs downsized and the revenue increased.

 #### The traditional business model led by Rockbuster fell behind as the new business model:
 - Made content accessible for a broader population size